-- They will list the top four priority issues/concerns/problems relevant to this data that they should pursue further.
+- 1. They will list the top four priority issues/concerns/problems relevant to this data that they should pursue further.
 Again, the concerns/issues/problems must include the cause.
-They will describe the evidence in the case that supports the inclusion of each additional issue/concern/problem.
+They will describe all the evidence in the case that supports the inclusion of each additional issue/concern/problem.
 They may include issues from Part A if they are relevant.
 This will count for 8 marks.
-2 marks will be given for the correctly worded problem statement and all the evidence, partial marks are not assigned. - They will include a rationale for choosing these four, counting for 5 marks.
-1.25 marks are assigned for each of the four(4) issues/concerns/problems. - For each of the four- (4) priority issues, concerns and/or problems, they are to list a minimum of three (3)-nursing interventions that would be appropriate.
+2 marks will be given for the correctly worded problem statement and all the evidence, partial marks are not assigned. - 2.
+They will include a rationale for choosing these four, counting for 5 marks.
+1.25 marks are assigned for each of the four(4) issues/concerns/problems. - 3.
+For each of the correct four- (4) priority issues, concerns and/or problems, they are to list a minimum of three (3)-nursing interventions that would be appropriate.
 They include a rationale for why these interventions are appropriate for this situation.
+If problems were not correct, marks are not given for interventions or rationale in this section.
 This will count for 12 marks.
-Both the intervention and the rationale must be specific and correct to receive full marks, partial marks are not assigned. - 2.
-The tutor will mark the exams and all course marks will be posted during Week 17.
+Both the intervention and the rationale must be specific and correct to receive full marks, partial marks are not assigned.